carol-hsu/gdal-extensions/README.md

-# GDAL integrated with FileGDB
+# GDAL extensions
+The purpose of this project is trying to build up the portable GDAL and its supportive tools

+Currently, add FileGDB integration.
 This docker image will setup FileGDB and its dependencies first, then install GDAL from source code.

 ## Prerequisite